Russia–European Union relations: Common Space on External Security

 The road map underlines the shared responsibility of the parties for an international order based on effective multilateralism, their support for the central role of the UN, and for the effectiveness in particular of the OSCE and the Council of Europe.
-The parties will strengthen their cooperation on security and crisis management in order to address global and regional challenges and key threats, notably terrorism and the proliferation of weapons of mass destruction (WMD).
+The parties will strengthen their cooperation on security and crisis management in order to address global and regional challenges and key threats, notably terrorism and the proliferation of weapons of mass destruction.
 They will give particular attention to securing stability in the regions adjacent to Russian and EU borders (the "frozen conflicts" in Transnistria, Abkhazia, South Ossetia, Nagorno-Karabakh).

 EU activities in this area are done in the framework of its Common Foreign and Security Policy.

 Common Space on Research, Education, Culture

 This space built on the long-standing relations with Russia through its participation in EU Research and Development activities and the 6th Framework Programme in particular, and under the TEMPUS programme.
 It aimed at capitalising on the strength of the EU and Russian research communities and cultural and intellectual heritage by reinforcing links between research and innovation and closer cooperation on education such as through convergence of university curricula and qualifications.
 It also laid a basis for cooperation in the cultural field.
-A European Studies Institute co-financed by both sides was set up in Moscow for the start of the academic year 2006/7.
+A European Studies Institute co-financed by both sides was set up in Moscow for the start of the academic year 2006/07.

 Russia and the EU worked together under Horizon 2020, which ran from 2014 to 2020.